📊 AVO Key Takeaways

 Mission Produce is delivering solid top-line growth, but that growth is not translating into durable profitability or cash generation.
 Margins remain extremely thin, the company posted a net loss, and free cash flow was negative, which weakens the quality of the revenue increase.
 The balance sheet is relatively conservative with decent liquidity and low leverage, but current operating performance does not yet support a stronger fundamental outlook.

-- Revenue growth of 12.7% YoY demonstrates market demand and sales expansion
+- Revenue growth of 12.7% YoY demonstrates market demand and volume strength

 - Revenue grew 12.7% year over year, indicating continued demand and business momentum